naybyal/rust-101/README.md

 ## Prerequisites

 Before you start, you should have a basic understanding of programming concepts.
-Familiarity with systems programming languages like C or C++ is helpful but not necessary.
+Familiarity with systems programming languages like C or C++ is helpfu.